UOX3DevTeam/UOX3/README.md

 ---

 ## Step 2: Clone the UOX3 Git Repository
-*Next up, clone the UOX3 git repository, which also includes the latest verified compatible version of SpiderMonkey (v1.8.0-RC1) and a minimal set of files required to compile zlib-1.3.2.*
+*Next up, clone the UOX3 git repository, which includes the supported SpiderMonkey and zlib source and libraries.*
 <details>
   <summary>Using <strong>GitHub Desktop</strong> (Windows/macOS)</summary>